SalishSeaCast/NEMO-Cmd/docs/development.rst

 ..
-Copyright 2013-2021 The Salish Sea MEOPAR contributors
+Copyright 2013 – present by the SalishSeaCast contributors
 .. and The University of British Columbia
 ..
 ..
 Licensed under the Apache License, Version 2.0 (the "License");